UCL/rsd-cppcourse/session1/01scaffold.md

 nameoftype variablename(initialisation-arguments);
 ```

-Note that the type here *ReactionSystem* is a type we've invented for ourselves.
+Note that the type here *Species* is a type we've invented for ourselves.
 From the other languages you know,
 you may be more familiar with types like string, integer, or boolean.
 C++ has those too, but in C++,
 we spend most of our time working with types we define ourselves: **class**es.